Clean up seas and rivers for wildlife and people

 The places we love are being damaged by raging storms, shifting shores, flooding and plastic pollution.
 But we can all help turn the tide.
 Why not make a promise that helps care for our precious coast and waterways?

 Did you know that no one in the UK lives more than 75 miles from the sea?
 As an island nation, we have a strong connection to the coast.
-Our seas are a sanctuary for wildlife, home to thousands of species and our beaches are a place to relax, to play, to breathe.
+Our seas are a sanctuary for wildlife, home to thousands of species and our beaches have provided us with relaxation, adventure and inspiration for centuries.

 And it's not just the coast that's important.
 Rivers are a vital part of our natural world.
 They are the corridors which feed our landscapes, where our wildlife thrives and foliage blooms.
-They provide water for us to drink as well as for crops to grow and tranquil places to explore.
+They provide water for us to drink as well as for crops to grow.

 There are lots of ways we can help our rivers and seas.
 Take a look at our top tips for keeping your promise for nature.